Back to Blog

 Ready to make review response time a competitive advantage?
 See our negative review response templates for ready-to-use replies, and learn why responding to every review -- including 5-star ones -- matters.

-ReviewSync gives you real-time alerts across 18+ platforms and AI-drafted responses you can send in seconds -- so hitting the 4-hour window becomes automatic, not aspirational.
+ReviewSync gives you real-time alerts across 18+ platforms and AI-drafted responses you can send in seconds -- so hitting the 4-hour window becomes routine.

 Start your free ReviewSync trial -- get real-time review alerts across every platform.